sa-tre/satre-specification/docs/source/standard.md

 The SATRE specification contains four key parts:

+Architectural Principles
-- **Architectural Principles**: The governing principles that all teams looking to use the specification should hold themselves accountable to
+: The principles that all teams looking to use the specification should hold themselves accountable to.

+Specification Pillars
-- **Specification Pillars**: The broad, core areas of TRE provision the specification covers
+: The broad areas of TRE provisioning the specification covers.

+TRE Capabilities
-- **TRE Capabilities**: The capabilities within these pillars teams can measure themselves against
+: The capabilities within these pillars teams can measure themselves against.

+TRE Capability Components
-- **TRE Capability Components**: The statements concerning processes, controls, practices and applications that make up a capability, labelled as mandatory, recommended or optional
+: The statements concerning processes, controls, practices and applications that make up a capability, labelled as mandatory, recommended or optional.

 ### Pillars and Capability Map